vnijs/gitgadget/README.md

 `assign_work(...)`

-Forks the assignment repo uploaded by a faculty member or TA earlier for each student/team and creates the appropriate groups for team work.
+Forks the assignment repo uploaded by a faculty member or TA for each student/team and creates the appropriate groups for team work.
 Requires a csv file with the structure shown above, including the students' (gitlab) private token.
-Getting access to these tokens will most likely require that student accounts are created centrally for the class/program (e.g., running your own gitlab server).
+Getting access to these tokens will most likely require that student accounts are created centrally for the class/program.

 `collect_work(...)`

-Generates merge (pull) request for all students or students teams.
-Requires an input file of the form specified above.
+Generates Merge Requests for all students or teams.
+Requires a csv file with the structure shown above.

 `fetch_work(...)`

-Fetch Merge (pull) Requests for all students or students teams from the gitlab server.
+Fetch Merge Requests for all students or teams from the gitlab server.
 After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
 Switch between branches to test code and provide comments.
 Push to update the remote branch with the local changes.

 ## Initial settings